 1. Shipped

 She has this rival coworker named Graham, who does not work in her office.
 He works remotely from his home, like in a different state.
-At first, there was a little bit of attraction on Henley’s side, but any friendly feelings that she initially had towards him quickly dissolve once he becomes the root of some of her problems at the company.
+At first, there was a little bit of attraction on Henley’s side, but any friendly feelings that she initially had towards him quickly dissolved once he became the root of some of her problems at the company.

-Henley feels like she works harder than Graham does, but they are both up for the same promotion at work.
+Henley feels like she works harder than Graham, but they are both up for the same promotion.
 They work for this cruise line travel company, and Graham works on the social media side of things, and she’s more digital marketing.

 So they have to work together a lot.
-Then, in preparation to see who’s going to get the promotion, their boss sends them on one of the cruises together so that they can get the true customer experience.
+Then, in preparation to see who will get the promotion, their boss sends them on one of the cruises together to get the true customer experience.
 That’s the main premise of the book.
-They were on a ship together like there was nowhere else they could go.
+They were on a ship together like nowhere else they could go.

 Author: Angie Hockman